library(tc.sensors)

 \[\frac{Flow}{Density} \]

-‘Vehicles Per Hour’ is calculated by summing all the vehicles over the 15-minute interval, and then multiplying that by four.
+‘Vehicles Per Hour’ is calculated by summing all the vehicles over the given interval, and then multiplying that by the number of intervals in an hour (there are 4 15-minute intervals in an hour, so the multiplier is 4).
 ‘Vehicle Length’ is a static field in the sensor configuration dataset.
-‘Occupancy Percentage’ is calculated by summing all the occupancy values over the 15-minute interval, and then dividing by 54,000 (1,800 scans in 30 seconds*30 periods in 15-minute interval).
+‘Occupancy Percentage’ is calculated by summing all the occupancy values over the given interval, and then dividing by the total number of scans in the interval period (54,000 = 1,800 scans in 30 seconds * 30 periods in 15-minute interval).

 Lost or Spare Capacity